by Viv Ryan, MPharm student

 My O Levels weren’t recognised.
 Fortunately, Westminster College in London allowed me to enrol on their Access to Pharmacy course and in parallel to sign up for GCSE Maths.
 A year later, having passed the entrance tests, I was interviewed for my degree place and viewed with distinct curiosity.
 One university told me “we don’t think that we are the best place for you but we admire you for taking five years out of your life to study when none of us knows what time we have left.”

 Fortunately, I secured a place at Reading University and was fully accepted as Viv Ryan MPharm Student.
 My experience, age, gender and ethnic group were of no concern during my application process, and discrimination was not tolerated.
-Some students still do a double-, but my own year intake don’t seem to notice at all.
+Some students still do a double-take, but my own year intake don’t seem to notice at all.

 By far the biggest hurdle was obtaining the necessary community pharmacy work experience and here I hit the barriers of our profession.
 I applied for over 20 places, without success.
 In the main, the inability to secure a place was a capacity issue; too many students and not enough places.
 However, was there an issue for prospective employers seeing beyond what I was to see who I was?
 On more than one occasion I was told, ‘we reserve our places for local young students who may want to work here when they qualify, we don’t have roles that would suit you’, or “the younger staff might find it awkward” or even “Really, how funny!”.
 But it was “You don’t look like a student” which inspired me to write this blog.